ndgigliotti/lib-learn/README.md

 # lib-learn

 A CLI flashcard simulator for learning the routines of Python libraries.

-Useful for exploring new libraries or delving deeper into familiar ones.
+Explore a new library or delve into a familiar one.
+Discover functions you never knew existed.

 ## Usage
 Run the script with the target class or module as the sole positional argument.
 You must provide the dotted path, like those used in `import` statements.